 1.6.2 – Describe vSphere Enhanced vMotion Compatibility (EVC)

-1.6.3 – Describe how Distributed Resource Scheduler (DRS) scores virtual machines
+1.6.3 – Describe how Distributed Resource Scheduler (DRS) scores virtual

 1.6.4 – Describe vSphere High Availability